-It’s an amazing piece of technology which allows us to build in almost any location without having to dig big holes in the process – we simply asked the NNUH to position some plinths for us to place the dynamic pads onto, which provided a solid foundation for the modules to be placed upon.
+It is technology which allows us to build in almost any location without having to prepare large foundations – we asked the NNUH to position some plinths for us to place the pads onto, which provided a solid foundation for the modules to be placed upon.

 This is another great example of why off-site construction can dramatically change and benefit the outcome of a project.
 We took an issue which could have potentially taken months to correct and instead, built the pads in the factory, sat the Negative Pressure Isolation Units on top and ‘stress-tested’ them – three days after they were tested, they arrived at NNUH, signed off, QA approved and available to use.

 With every day critical to meeting the agreed timescales, ModuleCo’s designs had to be ‘right first time’ and this required clear and accurate communication across our respective project teams as well as fast-paced decision making and sign off by the Trust.

 From agreeing the design to the first modules arriving on site took just 41 days and during this time preparatory works had to be completed on site to ensure module installation could proceed seamlessly as planned.